 - £390 to £810 per week

-Perched 1000ft above the Wye Valley, 3 miles from Hay-on-Wye, Bullens Bank Cottage and Llangain Farmhouse and Barn offer superb self catering accommodation in a spectacular location with magical views.
+Perched 1000ft above the Wye Valley, 3 miles from Hay-on-Wye, Llangain Farmhouse and Barn offers superb self catering accommodation with magical views.
+Rent with adjacent cottage to sleep up to 20.
 Distance 2.7 miles.

 - Bed & Breakfast

 Food is our speciality, and we offer Cordon Bleu evening meals.
 New en-suite rooms.
 Quiet location with stunning views.
 Black Mountains walking from the house.
 On the National Cycle Route.
 Distance 4.6 miles.